 - a non-fixed amount.

 For a fixed amount rent increase, the way it will be calculated must be stated in the agreement.
-The agreement can also specify different methods that will be used to calculate the increase, depending on the circumstances.
+The agreement can also specify different methods of calculating the increase, depending on the circumstances.
 For example, ‘the rent will increase each year by 2% or by CPI, whichever is higher.’

 For a non-fixed amount rent increase, the site owner can decide how much to increase the rent by.